On entropic and almost multilinear representability of matroids: Preliminaries

-The uniform word problem for finite groups (UWPFG) is the following decision problem. \begin{description} \item[Instance] A finite presentation $\langle S \mid R \rangle$ of a group and an element $w\in S$. \item[Task] Decide whether there exists a finite group $G$ and a homomorphism $\varphi:G_{S,R}\to G$ such that $w\notin\ker(\varphi)$. \end{description} Our undecidability result relies on the following consequence of Slobodskoi's work \cite{Slo81}. \begin{theorem} The uniform word problem for finite groups is undecidable. \end{theorem} Slobodskoi's result is stronger: it shows that in fact the word problem for finite groups is undecidable for some specific $\langle S \mid R \rangle$ (in the notation above, it is only the word $w$ that is not fixed).
+The uniform word problem for finite groups (UWPFG) is the following decision problem. \begin{description} \item[Instance] A finite presentation $\langle S \mid R \rangle$ of a group $G$ and an element $w\in S$. \item[Task] Decide whether there exists a finite group $H$ and a homomorphism $\varphi:G\to H$ such that $w\notin\ker(\varphi)$. \end{description} Our undecidability results in the entropic setting rely on the following consequence of Slobodskoi's work \cite{Slo81}. \begin{theorem} The uniform word problem for finite groups is undecidable. \end{theorem} Slobodskoi's result is stronger: it shows that in fact the word problem for finite groups is undecidable for some specific $\langle S \mid R \rangle$ (in the notation above, it is only the word $w$ that is not fixed).

+Note that this problem is semi-decidable: there exists an algorithm which halts and returns the answer whenever it is positive, and otherwise runs forever.